The NSW Government is proposing to upgrade Darling Point Wharf as part of the Transport Access Program.

 Transport for NSW is improving Sydney’s ferry services for customers.
 New and upgraded wharves are being delivered as part of the NSW Government’s Transport Access Program.

 Customers with mobility needs are currently unable to access Darling Point Road from Darling Point Wharf unassisted.
 The upgrade would make the wharf accessible to people with mobility requirements, parents/carers with prams and customers with luggage.

-A covered gangway connects the platform to a covered waiting area with a curved roof, seating and glass weather protection panels for passenger comfort
+A covered gangway connects the platform to a covered waiting area with seating and glass weather protection for improved passenger comfort.

 The Wharf Upgrade Program has been designed to create a distinctive theme for Sydney Harbour.
 The design aims to unify and identify the harbour wharves and the ferry commuter transport system.